hyperledger/fabric/docs/source/network/network.md

     which are subsequently validated before they are committed to the peer node's copy of the ledger as an append operation.

   * [*Endorsing peer*](../glossary.html#endorsement).
-Every peer with a smart contract *can* be an endorsing peer if it has a smart contract installed.
+Every peer *can* be an endorsing peer if it has a smart contract installed.
 However, to actually *be* an endorsing peer, the smart contract on the peer must be used by a client application to generate a digitally signed transaction response.
     The term *endorsing peer* is an explicit reference to this fact.

     An endorsement policy for a smart contract identifies the organizations whose peer should digitally sign a generated transaction